Incline Push-up

 Exercise / Chest

-The Incline Push-Up is a modified version of the traditional push-up, where your hands are elevated on a stable surface such as a bench, countertop, or wall.
-By increasing the angle of your body relative to the ground, this exercise reduces the resistance, making it more accessible while still targeting the chest, shoulders, triceps, and core.
+The incline push-up is a modified version of the traditional push-up in which your hands are elevated on a stable surface, such as a bench, countertop, or wall.
+By increasing the angle of your body relative to the ground, this exercise reduces resistance, making it simpler while still targeting the chest, triceps, and core.
+Incline push-ups can be used by beginners, for recovery purposes after an injury, or as a warm-up exercise before a workout.

 Incline Push-Up